broadinstitute/computational-resources/README.md

 please create an issue here on GitHub.

 Based on feedback and ideas for new modules we will periodically update this repository.
-All updates will be tracked below.
-You can reference older versions of this repository by checking out a different release or older commit on GitHub.

-## History

-### 2021-06-06

-- Added `..` command to shell commands
-- Unified to a single virtual environment and requirements.txt file across modules
-- Highlighted the use of issues in the github module